snowplow/snowplowanalytics.com/_posts/2019-08-09-iglu-scala-client-0.6.0-released/index.md

 Where:

 * `F[_]` is an abstract effect type, requiring a [tagless final][tagless-final] capabilities `RegistryLookup` and `cats.effect.Clock` as well as instance of `cats.Monad` type class.
-Two most common concrete effect types are cats.effect.IO and Id, all necessary machinery for them provided out-of-box, but user can also define this machinery for ZIO, Monix Task or sophisticated test type
+The two most common effect types are `cats.effect.IO` and `Id`, all necessary machinery for them are provided out-of-box, but users can also define this machinery for ZIO, Monix Task or sophisticated test types.
 * `A` is a type of self-describing entity, such as JSON.
 Since 0.6.0, Iglu Client is based primarily on [circe][circe] `Json` type, but we're trying to leave it generic whenever possible
 * `ClientError` is a possible unsuccessful outcome, either at resolution or validation step.
 Unlike `ProcessingMessage` from pre-0.6.0 it provides a type-safe and well-structured information about the failure.
 This type is widely used in upcoming Snowplow [bad rows][bad-rows-rfc]